aroemers/mount-lite/README.md

 substitutions above).
 The combination of these option maps make up a single options map, influencing what global states should be started or stopped, and, as we have seen already, which states should be substituted (in case of `start`).

-These option maps support five keys, and are applied in the following order:
+These option maps support six keys, and are applied in the following order:

 * `:only` - A collection of the state vars that should be started or stopped (if not already having that status).